 There’s nothing like a late period to add some extra stress to your life.
-The most obvious culprit — pregnancy — is one possibility, but there are lots of other reasons.
+The most obvious culprit — pregnancy — is one possibility, but there are other things that could be going on, too.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy